gcampisciano/enee447project0_hw_template/README.md

 - Ubuntu (TBD)

 ## How to test your solution
-- Compile this code with "make" command
+- Compile this code with `make` command
 - Copy the files (not the folder) in `things_to_copy_to_your_sd_card` to your SD card
 - Boot your Raspberry 3B+ with the SD card